 , since CustomAccount

-is still a dependency of MyApp
+is a dependency of MyApp

 .